 - Make sure that all three of the ads are on the same topic, and targeting the same landing page and keywords (this is how all ad groups should be grouped)

-- Make sure that each of the three ads have unique headlines and descriptions.
-YES, it demands more creativity, but that’s why you hire professionals to create these, right?
+- Make sure that each of the three ads has unique headlines and descriptions.
+YES, it demands more creativity, but that’s why you hire professionals to create these, right? 😉

 *NOTE: You cannot run a responsive ad without having standard search ads for Google to analyze alongside them.

-This functionality is still in the initial stages but we predict that we’ll be seeing a lot more Responsive Search Ads over the next year and with them, you should see a rise in click-through-rates, conversions and ROI for your business.
+By implementing Responsive Search Ads, you should see a rise in click-through-rates, conversions and ROI for your business.

 4. SEO vs. Top 10 Lists